A Brief Look At Every Ferrari “P” Car, From 250 to 499

 While asking people what the most beautiful racecar ever made would get you many different answers, the 330 P3 or P4 will be a very common one.

-By 1966, Ferrari were working hard on their new 3-liter F1 car, so the sportscar program was a much smaller effort than previous years.
+By 1966, Ferrari was working hard on their new 3-liter F1 car, so the sports car program was a smaller effort than in previous years.
 However, Ferrari created yet another new prototype for 1966: the 330 P3.
-Thanks to new styling from Piero Drogo, the 330 P3 was inarguably the most beautiful P car so far, looking more like a concept car than any other racecar before or since.
-Underneath, the 330 P3 was similar to the P2, but it was upgraded with a brand new 5-speed ZF transmission and Lucas fuel injection that increased power to 420 horsepower.
-The P3’s were also the first P cars raced in coupe form, along with the spider configuration.
+Thanks to new styling by Piero Drogo, the 330 P3 was inarguably the most beautiful P car so far, resembling a concept car more than any other race car before it.
+Underneath, the 330 P3 was similar to the P2, but it was upgraded with a brand-new 5-speed ZF transmission and Lucas fuel injection, which increased power to 420 horsepower.
+The P3s were also the first P cars raced in coupe form, along with the spider configuration.
 Ferrari had mixed results for the first couple of races, winning Spa and Monza but losing at Daytona and the Nürburgring.
-But Le Mans was the most important race, and Ford brought eight 7-liter GT40’s to Le Mans, now quite reliable.
-1966 would be a complete change of direction for Ferrari at Le Mans, as Ford finished 1-2-3 and the best placed Ferrari was a 275 GTB in eighth.
-After being crushed by Ford, Ferrari would be back again with another new car for 1966.
+However, Le Mans was the most important race, and Ford brought eight 7-liter GT40s to Le Mans, which were now quite reliable.
+1966 marked the end of Ferrari’s six-year-long win streak at Le Mans, as Ford finished 1-2-3, with the highest-placing Ferrari a 275 GTB in eighth.
+After being crushed by Ford, Ferrari would return with another new car for 1966.

 Specs: 4.0 Liter Colombo V12, 420 horsepower, 192 MPH top speed, 1,876 pounds dry weight